 Tooth Coloured crowns or Stainless Steel Crowns?

-White crowns that are used to strengthen decayed front teeth are commonly referred to as strip crowns, made of a composite resin.
+White crowns that are used to strengthen decayed front teeth are commonly referred to as strip crowns.
+These types of crowns are made of a composite resin.

 A dental crown is a restoration that covers or “caps” a tooth, restoring it to its normal size and shape.
 A crown also strengthens and protects the underlying tooth from further cracking or breakage.

-Since the enamel of baby teeth is thinner, cavities tend to spread more easily and usually come to affect a larger area of the tooth.
+The enamel of baby teeth is thinner than on adult teeth.
+This means cavities tend to spread more easily and usually affect a larger area of the tooth.
 Crowns are necessary when a tooth decays to the point that a filling is no longer a treatment option.
 Crowns may be the only way to protect the tooth from premature extraction.

 Types of Dental Crowns:

 For years, stainless steel crowns have been, and continue to be, the standard of care for badly decayed baby molar teeth.
-Stainless steel crowns are silver caps that cover the back teeth and preserve more of the tooth structure than other types of crowns.
+Stainless steel crowns are silver caps attached to molars.
+They cover the back teeth and preserve more of the tooth structure than other varieties of crowns.
 They withstand biting and chewing forces well and rarely chip or break.

-How natural teeth look following application of a crown to a tooth depends on the type of crown used and the filling material.
+How natural teeth look following application of a crown depends on the type of crown used and the filling material.